An Information-Theoretic Perspective on Successive Cancellation List Decoding and Polar Code Design: Analysis of the List Decoders

 At first glance, these rules might appear to tell the whole story.
 But the erasure rate $\epsilon_{N}^{(m)}$ is averaged over all $y_1^{N}$ whereas predicting the value of $D_{m}$ requires the conditional probability of erasure events given all past observations.
 More importantly, to understand consolidation events, one needs to compute the probability that the obtained equation is informative.

-Since we do not have expressions for these quantities,\footnote{Even if we had them exactly, they may be too complicated to be useful.} we use two simplifying approximations.
-First, we approximate the probability of decoding an erasure for a frozen bit as independent of all past events.
-Second, we approximate the probability that an informative equation obtained from consolidation by $1-2^{-D_{m-1}}$, independent of past events.
-This value comes from modeling the obtained equation and the subset using a uniform random model.
-Under these assumptions, the random sequence $D_{1},\ldots,D_{N}$ can be approximated by an inhomogeneous Markov chain with transition probabilities $P_{i,j}^{(m)}\approx\Pr\left(D_{m}=j\,|\:D_{m-1}=i\right)$ where
+Since we do not have expressions for these quantities,\footnote{Even if we had them exactly, they may be too complicated to be useful.} we use two simplifying approximations \ed{for a given random sequence $D_1,\ldots,D_{m-1}$}.
+First, we approximate the probability of decoding an erasure for a frozen bit as independent of all past events, i.e., for any $d_1^{m-1}\edd{\triangleq (d_1\left(y_1^N\right),\ldots,d_{m-1}\left(y_1^N\right))}$, we write